Output Quality

 Your Monday Morning Action Item

-- List 5-7 specific criteria for evaluating output from this workflow
+- List 5-7 specific criteria for evaluating output

-- Define your quality tiers — what makes output Tier 1 versus Tier 4?
+- Define your quality tiers—what makes output Tier 1 versus Tier 4?

-- Set a review time budget — maximum minutes you’ll spend per output
+- Set a review time budget—maximum minutes you’ll spend per output

-- Track your next 10 outputs — note which tier each falls into
+- Track your next 10 outputs—note which tier each falls into